Hostile Takeover

 The doors of Outpost-3 slammed to a close behind her.

 J was already snarling and lunging forward, nanite stinger curling over her shoulder.
-Uzi could barely see the stars behind her.
-J looked vicious and striking in the moonlight, silhouetted against the black morning sky.
+Uzi could barely see the stars fading behind her.
+J looked vicious and striking in the moonlight, silhouetted against a black morning sky.

 “You could have made a good disassembler, Uzi,” she said.
 “Now I just hope you make a good meal.”
 Her head inched closer, desire dark in her eyes.